Use these 32 simple tips to get any house show ready without major renovations so it sells fast!

 Needless to say, this was my favorite part!
 We have re-done just about every space in this house since we have lived here, but I made some tweaks and changes to make our spaces more buyer-friendly.

-10. Made each space look as large as possible
+10. Make each space look as large as possible.

-Our house is small, friends!
-It needed all the help it could get to look as large as possible, so I was sure to leave a lot of open space, minimize furniture, and arrange the furniture that was left to make the area look as big and open.
+I was sure to leave a lot of open space, minimize furniture, and arrange the furniture that was left to make the area look as big and open as it could.

-11. Created consistency in feel and color scheme throughout the house
+11. Create consistency in feel and color scheme throughout the house.

 I emphasized the faux a little more than the real since I tend to have a black thumb, but I think living(ish) elements help freshen up a space and make it visually pleasing.

 Trays were a lifesaver!
-For example, I had one on the coffee table with a pretty bottle and a faux floral arrangement that I could leave out for showings and easily put up on a toy shelf when we needed the coffee table for playing games, building legos (life with boys!), etc.
+For example, I had one on the coffee table with a pretty bottle and a faux floral arrangement that I could leave out for showings and easily put up on a toy shelf when we needed the coffee table for playing games, building LEGOs, etc.

 I thought using white towels made the bathrooms look clean and fresh and a little bit hotel-like. 🙂

-18. Made kids’ toys look as clean and neat as possible
+18. Make kids’ toys look as clean and neat as possible.

 Finally, there were several things I did before each showing to make the house look as good as possible!
 (Why has no one ever told me how time consuming it is to stage a house for showings?
 It takes forever!)